 Researchers have determined that sleep deprivation is particularly problematic for decision-making.
 Some of these include decisions for uncertain and unexpected change affected while you are driving or on the job.

 You Are Overly Emotional

 Lack of sleep kicks your emotions into high gear.
 This results in a potential overreaction expressing emotions like fear and anger.
 Your brain’s frontal cortex plays a key role in the regulation of emotions, and sleep is vital for its function.
-Also too little sleep may lead to unwanted behavior at work , such as rude to co-workers, theft or going home early without notifying the boss.
+Also, too little sleep may lead to unwanted behavior at work, such as rude to co-workers, theft or going home early without notifying the boss.

 You Are Always Getting Sick

 Sleep deprivation has the same effect on your immune system as physical stress or illness.
-Research shows that adults who sleep less than six hours a night have four times higher risk of catching a cold opposed to those who get seven or more hours of sleep a night.
+Research shows that adults who sleep less than six hours a night have a four times higher risk of catching a cold as opposed to those who get seven or more hours of sleep a night.

 Your Physical Appearance Suffers